heyxyz/hey/README.md

     <a href="https://github.com/heyxyz/hey/issues/new"><b>Issues</b></a>
 </div>

-## 🌿 About Lenster
+## 🌿 About Hey

-Lenster is a cutting-edge social media application that leverages the power of [Lens Protocol](http://lens.xyz) 🌿 to create a decentralized and permissionless platform for users to interact, share, and engage with one another.
-With a focus on privacy, security, and user control, Lenster aims to revolutionize the social media landscape by providing a more transparent and equitable digital environment for its users.
+Hey is a cutting-edge social media application that leverages the power of [Lens Protocol](http://lens.xyz) 🌿 to create a decentralized and permissionless platform for users to interact, share, and engage with one another.
+With a focus on privacy, security, and user control, Hey aims to revolutionize the social media landscape by providing a more transparent and equitable digital environment for its users.

 ## 📦 Environments